Search for merger ejecta emission from late time radio observations of short GRBs using GMRT: Results and discussion

-GRB 061210 is the only burst in our sample for which afterglow number density constraints are not available in the literature.
-Therefore, we cannot set any limits on the energetics of a potential magnetar in this case.
-GRB 140903A depicts that the number density strip intersects with the permissible parameter space $\sim 10^{52}$ erg for both the frequency bands. .
-After considering the fixed values of $M_{\rm ej}$, $\epsilon_B$ and other canonical parameters, none of the GRBs we analysed is consistent with a magnetar central engine with rotational energy of $\sim 10^{53}$ erg which correspond to a maximally rotating magnetar.
+GRB 061210 is the only burst in our sample for which afterglow number density constraints are unavailable in the literature.
+Therefore, we cannot limit the energetics of a potential magnetar in this case.
+For GRB 140903A, the number density strip intersects with the permissible parameter space between $(0.6 - 2) \times 10^{52}$ erg for both frequency bands, which indicates its maximum possible energy.
+After considering the fixed values of $M_{\rm ej}$, $\epsilon_B$ and other canonical parameters, none of the GRBs we analysed is consistent with a magnetar central engine with rotational energy of $\sim 10^{53}$ erg which corresponds to a maximally rotating magnetar.